jhoneill/jhoneill.github.io/_posts/2025-04-02-Beware of the leopard-Part1.md

 I tried to replicate the "cold spots" finding even without the CPOs I mentioned
-![UK Map Showing major roads and Chargers](/assets/chargePointDistribution.jpg) A CPO might wonder "which of those are ours", but a driver thinks "Hey I use *that* road!".
-If I say, wrongly, "There are no chargers on the road from A to B" the error matters more than *whose* charger is on that route.
+![UK Map Showing major roads and Chargers](/assets/chargePointDistribution.jpg) A CPO might wonder “which of those are *ours*”, but a driver thinks “Hey I use *that* road!”.
+If I say, wrongly, “There are no chargers on the road from A to B” the *error* matters more than *whose* charger is on that route.
-Believ’s point showing there IS one on the road from Y to Z doesn't hurt them.
+And Believ’s charge-point showing there IS one on the road from Y to Z doesn't hurt them.

 It started to become clear that simply having a regulation didn’t mean the data would appear and I would need to talk to some government people about the